 If an animal bit you, wash the wound thoroughly and consult your physician.

-If you have any concerns about rabies in your community, contact your local animal control office.
+Contact your local animal control office if you have any concerns about rabies in your community.
 They can help you identify and take precautions.

-If you would like to learn more about squirrels and rabies, hop on over to Do Squirrels Carry Rabies?
+If you want to learn more about squirrels and rabies, hop on over to Do Squirrels Carry Rabies?
 Find Out Here.

 Subscribe to our VIP Squirrel Tails monthly magazine to keep up with the latest happenings at Kitty City Squirrels!